Codeception/Codeception/docs/modules/Laravel5.md

 ### dontSeeAuthentication

-Check that user is not authenticated
+Check that user is not authenticated.
+You can specify the guard that should be use for Laravel >= 5.2.
+ * `param string|null` $guard

 ### dontSeeCheckboxIsChecked